womeier/certicoqwasm/README.md

 Backend and correctness proof are in `theories/CodegenWASM/`, there are no substantial changes to the rest, essentially only adjustments for testing and CI. <br>

-See the Makefile in `benchmarks/` and the GH-actions config for how to use it (generate .wasm file + run in e.g. NodeJS).
+See the Makefile in `benchmarks/` and the GH-actions config for how to use it (generate .wasm file + run in e.g. NodeJS), there are also small examples in [certicoqwasm-testing](https://github.com/womeier/certicoqwasm-testing).

 original README:
 ----------------------------------